The Reggio Emilia approach to early years education

 The topics and direction of learning come from the children themselves.
 The curriculum is decided according to what is known to be interesting to the child, such as music, dancing or painting.

-Teachers closely observe and listen to the children, talk to parents and have team planning sessions to create strategies that allow the children to build upon their interests and to create community involvement.
+Teachers closely observe and listen to the children, talk to parents and have team planning sessions.
+This helps to create strategies enabling children to build upon their interests and to create community involvement.

 Dictated by the child, projects are created which they can return to when they wish rather than imposing strict timetables.

-Learning always takes place in small groups as building relationships and experiencing different points of view are considered essential to the learning process.
+Learning always takes place in small groups.
+This helps when building relationships and experiencing different points of view which are considered essential to the learning process.

 Educational documentation